customerio/customerio-ios/README.md

 However, if you want to enable deep links in your rich push notification, read the [Deep links](#deep-links) section below.

 It's time to send yourself a push in Customer.io.
-Send a *Custom Payload* using this template:
+* Send a push in the Customer.io web app with a *Custom Payload*.
+* If using APN, select the iOS tab and use the following template:

 ```json
 {